SandorTeleki/inspiredvanillawebprojects/music-player/README.md

 - Progress bar

 ## Changes:
-- Fully converted CSS to use BEM methodology
+- Refactor CSS to BEM style
-- Added aria-label values to play/stop, previous/fast foward buttons for accessibility purposes
+- Minor HTML/CSS tweaks (header navigation to return to main page, footer link to API, tweaked some colors, etc.)
-- Minor CSS tweaks (added header navigation to return to main page, tweaked some colors, changed screen width/height etc.)
+- Created function to display full name of selected currencies
 - Play/Pause with space bar

 ## To Do: